Sally Rooney's Normal People Trailer Just Dropped & We Can't Handle The Sexual Tension

 Advertisement

-And now, after months of aching anticipation, fans will now be able to watch their two favorite Dublin teenagers fall in love on screen in an exclusive first look trailer.
+And now, after months of aching anticipation, fans will now be able to watch their two favourite Dublin teenagers fall in love on screen in an exclusive first look trailer.

 Just like the book, the series follows the intoxicating romance between Marianne and Connell, two teenagers from very different backgrounds, living in a small west Ireland town.
 They fall in love at school and later head off to Dublin’s Trinity College, where their modern love story takes a turn as they struggle to navigate their very different social worlds.